Photosounder/rouziclib/README.md

 extern "C" {
 #endif

-#define LBD 13	// this is an optional macro that rouziclib will then use for your project instead of the default of LBD==15
+// these are examples of optional macros that rouziclib will then use for your project
+#define COL_FRGB	// this macro makes the internal format for colour be floating-point instead of fixed-point
+#define RL_SDL		// this includes SDL-using code as well as the necessary SDL files
+#define RL_OPENCL	// same for OpenCL

+// this defines a wrapper for fprintf_rl, so you project can use a custom fprintf-type function that can for instance output to a file
+#define fprintf_rl fprintf_wrapper
+#include <stdio.h>
+#include <stdarg.h>
+extern void fprintf_wrapper (FILE *stream, const char* format, ...);

 #include <rouziclib/rouziclib.h>